aDiTyA-2712/Search-Auto-Complete/Readme.md

 		~ The server returns a list of possible matches, which is displayed to the user in real-time.

-	Future Enhancements
+III.Future Enhancements

 	✅ Improve Performance with Redis Caching – Cache frequently searched queries for faster responses.
 	✅ Machine Learning Integration – Use AI-based search ranking to improve auto-complete accuracy.
 	✅ Personalized Suggestions – Adapt search suggestions based on user preferences and history.
 	✅ Support for Multi-Language Search – Expand functionality to support searches in different languages.
 	✅ Deploy the Service to AWS/GCP – Make the project available in production environments with scalability.